carpentries-incubator/twitter-with-twarc/_episodes/07-search-filter.md

 {: .bash}

 ![image "the output from two twarc searches"](../fig/cats.png){: .image-with-shadow}
+(FIXME need to change this picture to include 2000 limit, not 5000)

 This command will search for any recent tweets that contain #catsofinstagram.
 Twarc tells me that I hit my limit of 2000 after checking back in after a few minutes.